lich-uct/molpher-lib/doc/source/introduction.rst

 Introduction
 ============

-This section attempts to introduce the uninformed to the main ideas behind the software and clarify some terminology used in the documentation.
-You can freely skip this section, if you are already familiar with :term:`Molpher` and :term:`molecular morphing`.
+This section attempts to introduce the uninformed to the main ideas behind the molecular morphing method and the software.
+It also clarifies some terminology used in the documentation.

 What is Molpher?
 ----------------